BTNDev/angular-navigator/README.md

 # angular-navigator README

 With this extension you can switch rapidly between the files belonging to an angular component.
-Press xy to close the active file and open an other.
+Press `shift + a` to close the active file and open an other.
 This way you will only have one open tab for every angular component you are working on.
 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.